ErichZimmer/OpenSync/README.md

 device_comm_close(sync_device)
 ```
 If successfull, no errors or warnings should be produced.
 Please note that all commands to and from opensync are terminated with CRLF.
 Additionally, all used output terminals should be validated on an osciliscope for peace-of-mind, allthough this is not strictly necessary.

+## Known Erratas
+ - If two clock channels modify the same output channel, the clock channel with the highest priority will modify that output channel.
+ - If a pulse sequence is longer than the clock trigger rate, the system will become unstable.
+ - If all output channels are used at once and for long pulse durations, the system will become unstable due to exceeding the capabilities of the internal capacitor bank.
+ - Pulsing a frequencies >1MHz could incur cross-talk and other noise between output channels (yet to be validated).

 ## Context
 https://groups.google.com/g/openpiv-users/c/xi7qt28IGEE